-Selman’s Scouts was an outlaw gang led by John Selman who acted as both an outlaw and a lawman at various times.
-Facing theft charges in Fort Griffin, Texas, Selman made his way to Lincoln County, New Mexico, where he pulled together a number of rough characters to form the “Scouts.”
+Selman’s Scouts was an outlaw gang led by John Selman, who acted as both an outlaw and a lawman at various times.
+Facing theft charges in Fort Griffin, Texas, Selman made his way to Lincoln County, New Mexico, where he pulled together several rough characters to form the “Scouts.”
 Unlike the other gangs that operated in the area at the time, such as the Jesse Evans Gang, John Kinney Gang, and the Seven Rivers Warriors, Selman’s Scouts had no pretext of fighting for a cause, such as those who fought in the Lincoln County War.
-They only wanted to take advantage of the current already lawless state of the county.
+Instead, they only wanted to take advantage of the current already lawless state of the county.

 Selman’s Scouts Members:

 H. J. Bassett – Disappeared sometime after late November 1878.

 Roscoe “Rustling Bob” Bryant – A former John Kinney Gang member, was shot and killed by other Selman’s Scouts in October 1878 near Seven Rivers, New Mexico.

 Augustus M. “Gus” Gildea – Died of natural causes in Douglas, Arizona, on August 10, 1935.

 Reason Gobles – Disappeared in 1879 into Texas.

 Ed Hart – A former John Kinney Gang member, he was shot and killed by John Selman in Lincoln County, New Mexico, in September 1878 for allegedly attempting to assume the role of a gang leader.